 Oh, you poor thing, you live in an RV with your kids, I’m so sorry.
 These are common thoughts when I tell people that our family of seven lives in a thirty foot RV.
 Little do they realize that this conscious choice to live life as a nomad is driven by the fact that being time rich allows us to fill up our days connecting with each other and creating so many wonderful experiences.
 Like this past summer in Squamish…

-Today I woke up to the sound of cars rushing down the highway twenty feet from my bedroom window where the warm sun was shining through bright enough that I knew I had probably slept in again.
+Today I woke up to the sound of cars rushing down the highway, 20 feet from my bedroom window where the warm sun was shining through bright enough for me to know I had probably slept in again.
 A common occurrence lately and a habit I’ve wanted to break, yet knew was impossible considering the amount of exercise I’m putting my body through on a daily basis.
-A tight nine hours of deep sleep, being soothed by the humming of the occasional car driving.
+Ahhh a tight 9 hours of deep sleep, being soothed by the humming of the occasional car driving.

-As I awaken further from this deep slumber, I am showered with affection from my youngest two children, who are eager for their moments of cuddles and laughter before they know I will be jumping out of bed to join my husband and two older daughters for our freshly ground and perfectly french pressed cup of small-batch roasted coffee.My favorite five minutes of the day are as I savor each sip while preparing my mind for the exciting adventure I have planned for the day.
+As I awaken further from this deep slumber, I am showered with affection from my youngest two children, who are eager for their moments of cuddles and laughter before they know I will be jumping out of bed to join my husband and 2 older daughters for our freshly ground and perfectly french pressed cup of small-batch roasted coffee (sorry if I’m too hipster for you).My favorite 5 minutes of the day are as I savor each sip of coffee while preparing my mind for the exciting adventure I have planned for the day.
+Click To Tweet

 With veins full of caffeine and empty bellies, we head to the crag.
 My stomach growls loud enough for Victor to notice, but I never climb (or surf) with food in my stomach… it weighs me down and dulls the senses.
 While passionate about exercise, sports, and play, I am a mediocre climber and need every advantage I can get to overcome the nerves and self-doubt that like to sneak into my mind when I get over a hundred feet off the ground.

 Four bolts in and I know this may not be a good idea.
-It’s a solid 5.9 climb (I told you I’m not that good), but for a person scared of heights and a solid 5.7 climber, this is going to be way past his comfort zone.
+It’s a solid 5.9 climb (I told you I’m not that good), but for a person scared of heights and a solid 5.7 climber, this is going to be way past my husband’s comfort zone.
 I glance over at Gabi as she is leading my brother up his first multi-pitch.
 I smile to myself and feel proud of the confidence this lifestyle has allowed her to develop.

 As I set anchors at the first belay ledge I am preparing myself for the fact that I may not get to do the next the pitch and by the time Victor gets to the fourth bolt I was positive that he would sound like Maverick in Top Gun, “It’s no good.”

 “You have sit so I can transfer the rope to you…unless you want to lead the next pitch.”
-He looks at me with a clear message of Are you kidding?
+He looks at me with a clear message of, Are you kidding?
 Both about leading (which I was kidding about) and finding a place to sit.
 “No, really, you have to sit somewhere to belay me for the next pitch.”
 He scans the rocks again and I can tell he’s thinking, Does she see something I’m missing?